RhetTbull/textinator/README.md

 Most features of the app can be tested by simply running the `textinator.py` script: `python3 src/textinator.py`.
 The `Services menu` feature requires the app be built and installed because it needs runtime access to information in the app bundle's `Info.plist` which is built by `py2app`.

+The version number is incremented by [bump2version](https://github.com/c4urself/bump2version) which is installed via `requirements.txt`.
+To increment the version number, run `bumpversion patch` or `bumpversion minor` or `bumpversion major` as appropriate.
+See `bumpversion --help` for more information.

 I've tried to document the code well so that you can use Textinator as a template for your own apps.
 Some of the features (such as creating a Services menu item) are not well documented (especially with respect to doing these things in python) and took me a lot of trial and error to figure out.
 I hope that this project will help others who want to build macOS native apps in python.